Geoalert/mapflow-api-scripts/README.md

 # Mapflow CLI Tool

-A command-line interface for managing imagery mosaics (collections) and AI-powered image processing operations.
-This tool allows you to create mosaics, upload imagery, and run AI model processing on satellite and aerial imagery through the Mapflow-API.
+A command-line interface for managing imagery collections and running Mapflow AI image processing.
+This tool allows you to create collections (mosaics), upload images, and run AI model through the [Mapflow-API](https://docs.mapflow.ai/).

 ## Installation